Uni sticker gang guilty of racial hatred

 A fifth man, Dean Lloyd, 27, also of Tantany Lane, West Bromwich, was cleared of the same charge.

-The court heard one of the stickers, on an entrance sign, showed a white figure giving a Nazi-type salute, and carried the words: "White Zone - National Action".
+The court heard one of the stickers, on an entrance sign, showed a white figure giving a Nazi-type salute and carried the words: "White Zone - National Action".

 Another read: "Britain is ours - the rest must go."

-A day after the stickers were put up, a message appeared on the Twitter account of National Action's regional branch stating: "The fashy goys of National Action have hit Aston University campus".
+A day after the stickers were put up, a message appeared on the Twitter account of National Action's regional branch stating: "The fashy goys of National Action have hit Aston University campus."

-The stickers, posted on the evening of the 9 July, were discovered by security staff two days later and reported to West Midlands Police.
+The stickers, posted on the evening of 9 July, were discovered by security staff two days later and reported to West Midlands Police.

 The jury was shown texts and social media messages sent by Williams-Allen which included racist language - one of which included an image of a National Action sticker.